-Red Wings complete homestand with 4-1 loss to Vegas
+Red Wings complete underwhelming homestand with loss to Vegas

 Detroit - What could have been a successful five-game homestand for the Red Wings turned out to be just average.